You don’t need to leave your house. Sell art online.

 No. No, you don’t have to attend events to find success.
 The internet is your oyster.
 You can do great things without ever leaving the house.
+It’s time to sell your art online.

-I don’t like doing in person art events.
+I don’t like doing in-person art events.
 Don’t get me wrong.
-I love talking to people about art, and getting to know my customers, but as an introvert my comfort zone is far away from large crowds.
+I love talking to people about art, and getting to know my customers, but as an introvert, my comfort zone is far away from large crowds.
 I’ve done my fair share of events, and I’ll definitely do more in the future, but they are not my primary focus with my art business.

 Rather than spending my time trying to book as many weekend shows, fairs, and events as I can fit into my schedule, I focus my time and energy on online sales.
 It is much harder to find your audience quickly online, but there are a few key tips I want to pass on to help you develop this income stream.

-Beat this into your head: Make it easy for people to give you their money.
+Pro Tip: Make it easy for people to give you their money.

 I can’t stress this enough.
 This is the number one thing you need to keep in mind with making an online sale.
 Don’t make it hard to accept money.
 If you are posting about available pieces on social media, don’t settle with “DM me to purchase” as your sales pitch.
 This involves too much work for the customer.
 I’m not saying it won’t work.
 I’m just saying you’re going to miss out on the lazy customers who don’t like talking to people (Hi, that’s me!).